oruehenbeck/django_dynamic_sites/docs/usage.rst

 - *bg_pic*:
 	Here you can add a picture, if the chosen template supports a background picture otherwise it will be ignored.
 Will be added to the context as bg_pic.
+	| !! so far this is not available as the app currently used for handling the pictures has not been released !!

 - *transfer_model*:
 	The juicy part of this project.
 Here you can select which of your registered